levanWR/dateassignment/CodeBook.md

 #ALL contains this latter three variable combined using column bind.

+# third part.

-# third part assigns names to columns in ALL data.set using colnames(ALL).
+#third part assigns names to columns in ALL data.set using colnames(ALL).

-#names are extracted from features data set.
+#names are extracted from features data set and assigned it to collumns exept first and last.

+#first column received name "subjectID" and last received name "activityID".

+#grepl function creates logical vector containing TRUE where column name included "subjectID", "activityID", "mean" or "std".
+MS_ALL is data set which contains only latter columns.

+# fourth part

+#fourth part assigns labels to activityID column

-#
+# fifth part

+#fifth part changes words in colnames. "mean" with "Mean Value" and "std" with "standard deviation" in order to be more understandable and finally create Tidy_Data containing data frame grouped by "subjectID" and "activityID" with average of each variable for each activity and each subject.

+#write.table function writes this data set in text file "Tidy_Data.txt"